 Established in 1893, St. Cyprian Episcopal Church was originally a safe place of worship for African-Americans during the post-Civil War, pre-Civil Rights era.
 Constructed in 1900 at what is now 37 Lovett Street in the Lincolnville neighborhood, the Carpenter Gothic-style church honors St. Cyprian, a North American saint whose work was similar to that of St. Augustine.
 The lot and construction costs were paid for by Emma White, a wealthy member of the white sister church, Trinity Parish.
 She was called to act after realizing the congregation was worshiping in members’ homes.

 Honoring the patron saint of African-Americans, St. Benedict the Moor Catholic Church was dedicated in 1911.
-The church has played a central role in the city’s African-American history.
+This St. Augustine church has played a central role in the city’s African-American history.
 Three white Sisters of the Blessed Sacrament who taught at the parish school were arrested in 1916 for educating black children.
 Martin Luther King, Jr. used the rectory as a place to plan Civil Rights demonstrations in the area.
 The redbrick Spanish Mission-style edifice is located at 86 M L King Avenue.